Features for next version of plugin

 - The configuration settings of CommitTicketUpdater can be used to determine which tickets are referenced by a changelog message, rather than redefining redundant configuration settings.
 The CommitTicketUpdater configuration settings can be seen on the TracIni#ticket-section page: commit_ticket_update_commands.close, commit_ticket_update_commands.refs, commit_ticket_update_envelope, ...
 We might even want to subclass CommitTicketUpdater so that we can reuse the message parsing code, which should be more robust and will allow us to fix #7884 and maybe #8428.

 - Remove TICKETLOG_VIEW permission (as well as the unused TICKETLOG_EDIT and TICKETLOG_ADMIN).
 TICKETLOG_VIEW appears to be redundant with LOG_VIEW if the purpose is to control the ability to view a resource.
 TICKETLOG_VIEW would provide the ability to control whether the log is present for some users, but I'm not sure this is needed.
 We would probably be better off showing the log to all users with LOG_VIEW, but having it be initially collapsed so it is out of the way.
-If greater control is needed to tune this to user preferences, we can follow the lead of trac:#9807 in implementing controls.
+If greater control is needed to tune this to user preferences, we can follow the lead of trac:#9807 by implementing a user preference on the Preferences panel.

 Note: See TracTickets for help on using tickets.